COVID-19 Shoot Guidelines

 ● Covid-19 is transmitted from an infected person's respiratory secretions or aerosolised droplets (coughs/sneezes) reaching the nose, eyes or mouth of another.

-● The most common symptoms are high temperature, continuous coughing, sneezing, shortness of breath and loss or change to your sense of smell or taste.
+● The most common symptoms are high temperature, continuous coughing and loss or change to a person’s sense of smell or taste.

 ● Some people with Covid-19 show no apparent symptoms.